stepheniota/Physics40C-F18/README.md

 # Physics 40C, UCR Fall 2018

 Hello all!
-This is my repository for all things I find important while tutoring for the class.
-I'll be posting all material from my *SI* sessions, as well as extra material on important concepts that catch my eye.

-View the syllabus (here!)[./Syllabus/2018f-phys40c-SI-syllabus.pdf]
+This is my repository for notes, handouts, and worksheets relating to my SI sessions.

 ## Logistics